 Industrial hemp is an excellent natural material that can be used in construction.
-It is not load bearing meaning it has to be used in conjunction with other materials, but the bast fibres from hemp are very sturdy.
+It is not load bearing meaning it has to be used in conjunction with other materials, but the bast fibers from hemp are very sturdy.
 It was developed in the 1980s in France as they sought for an alternative material to be used for repairs because the previous materials used like Portland cement did not allow the fabric of the building to breath.
 This led to the buildings retaining vapor and moisture and consequently weakening and damaging of the timber fibers.
 Its use in construction is slowly gaining popularity, particularly in the UK.
 The University of Bath in Great Britain in 2010 built a home made entirely of renewable construction material especially hemp.

 Hempcrete is the name of the concrete created using hemp.
 It is made by wet-mixing hemp shivs (chopped woody stem of hemp plant) with a lime-based binder then pouring the product into moulds.
 The materials are used to make lightweight roofing materials, fiberboards, wallboards and other wood-like materials.
 This material has several advantages.
 It is lightweight and is very breathable (Vapor permeable).
 The vapor permeability allows homes to regulate moisture in the house, therefore, reducing humidity and consequently the growth of molds.
 The material also makes excellent thermal and acoustic insulating sheets.
 It also has a low thermal mass which can help in reducing utility bills during extreme weather conditions by regulating diurnal (day-night) temperatures.